DeSantis says US should not accept refugees from Gaza - KESQ

 The pair continued to have a back-and-forth about the conflict.
 Before walking out of the market, the voter said: “You had my vote, but you don’t now.”

 DeSantis has also taken steps as governor of Florida to evacuate state residents from Israel.
 He told reporters in Manchester, New Hampshire, on Friday that he anticipated the first evacuation flight would land in Florida on Sunday.
-The governor’s press secretary, Jeremy Redfern, confirmed to CNN that the first flight will depart on Saturday and land in Florida on Sunday.
+At a campaign stop in Council Bluffs, Iowa, on Saturday night, he said evacuation flights have left Israeli airspace and are en route to Florida.

+“We already have planes that have left Israel airspace and are on its way to Florida.
+We’re going to end up having hundreds and hundreds of Floridians that are going to be brought back to Florida in the ensuing days,” he told reporters.

 DeSantis has also seized on former President Donald Trump’s criticism of Netanyahu, slamming the GOP front-runner repeatedly in media appearances and on the campaign trail.